-Few meteorites have been collected immediately after they landed on Earth.
+Few meteorites have been collected immediately after they landed on Earth (but see this report of the Tilden, Illinois, meteorite).
 Frost has been reported on the exterior of some recently fallen meteorites.
 Many people who have contacted me, however, have used word like “smoking hot,” “extremely hot,” or “too hot to touch.”

 The physics of the process lead scientists to favor cold or, for the smallest meteorites, perhaps a bit warm.
 “Outer space” is exceedingly cold.
 As a meteoroid approaches the sun and Earth’s orbit, the sunny side warms a bit, but it does not get hot.